openstack/ceilometer/doc/source/architecture.rst

    The assembly of components making the Ceilometer pipeline.

 Ceilometer offers the ability to take data gathered by the agents, manipulate it, and publish it in various combinations via multiple pipelines.
+This functionality is handled by the notification agents.

 Transforming the data
 ---------------------